Wines Least Likely to Give You a Hangover

 Major causes of a wine hangover

-Red wine has lowest levels of Acetaldehyde.
+Red wine has the lowest levels of Acetaldehyde.

 The major cause of a wine hangover is dehydration.
 Alcohol is a diuretic that inherently causes hypoglycemia.
-This is a major factor to the common Red Wine Headache.
+This is a major factor in the common Red Wine Headache.
 Doing things like eating food and drinking more water will help avoid a hangover more than your wine selection.

 Red wine makes us thirsty.

 A higher tannin red wine makes our mouth feel dry and encourages more water drinking.
-Unlike beer, white wine or Champagne, red wine’s undervalued benefit is that red wine doesn’t quench thirst.
+Unlike beer, white wine, or Champagne, red wine’s undervalued benefit is that red wine doesn’t quench thirst.